IkerMarcor/IkerMarcor/README.md

 - 👋 Hi, I’m @IkerMarcor
-- 👀 I’m interested in Web Development and network automation
+- 👀 I’m interested in Web Development, Computer Science and network automation.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, JS, HTML, CSS, and I will always keep learning new things :)
-- 💞️ I’m looking to collaborate with LauchX team and learn more about these more languages and frameworks to impulse my future
+- 💞️ I’m looking to collaborate with LaunchX team and learn more about these more languages and frameworks to impulse my future
 - 📫 How to reach me launchx04316@innovaccion.mx

 <!---